Coronavirus Covid 19: Cancelled - the 1pm Ashley Bloomfield show

 In the time since, Bloomfield has occupied the stage far more often than others.
 He has shared it - and occasionally surrendered it - to others, most notably director of public health Dr Caroline McElnay.

-Over the 50 days, the press conferences have seen camera angles widen as those doing the talking moved further.
+Over the 50 days, the press conferences have seen camera angles widen as those doing the talking moved further apart.

 At the beginning, Bloomfield appeared with a fellow Ministry of Health staff member and sign language interpreter.
 As the impact of social distancing emerged, so did camera angles widen to compensate for the growing distance between those speaking at podiums.